-2. Modelling Facial Expressions Using FAPs
+3. Modelling Facial Expressions Using FAPs

-Two basic issues should be addressed when modelling archetypal expression: (i) estimation of FAPs that are involved in their formation, (ii) definition of the FAP intensities.
-Table 1 illustrates the description of "joy" and "sadness", using MPEG-4 FAPs.
+Two basic issues should be addressed when modelling archetypal expression:

+- (i) estimation of FAPs that are involved in their formation, - (ii) definition of the FAP intensities.

+Table 1 illustrates the description of "anger" and "fear", using MPEG-4 FAPs.
 Descriptions for all archetypal expressions can be found in [1].